Are you looking for some simple and fun games to play with your dog inside?

 This is a classic game that I played often with my dog during my childhood.
-It’s perfect to play indoor since the game doesn’t require a lot of room to play.
+It’s perfect to play indoor since the game doesn’t require a lot of room to play in.
 It exercises your dog mentally and physically and as an added bonus, playing this game with your dog regularly can enhance the bond between you and your dog.
-All you need to play this game is tough rope or sturdy tug toy, your pawsome dog and you are ready to play.
+All you need to play this game is a tough rope or sturdy tug toy, your pawsome dog and you are ready to play.

 2. Hide and Seek

 Hide and seek game is quite simple and easy to play.
 You don’t need any toy or treat to play the game.
 You can play it yourself, or with multiple family members or friends.
 The game starts with the basic stay command.
 Tell your dog to stay while you go and hide.
 If your dog still follows you so you can’t hide, you can ask someone to help by holding your dog while you go hide.